Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• The cable upright row is a form of compound exercise that uses different joints, and muscle groups when performing each rep.
+• The cable upright row is a compound and pull exercise that targets multiple muscle groups, including the anterior, lateral, and posterior deltoids, in each rep.

 Cable Upright Row Instructions